NixOS/rfcs/rfcs/0145-doc-strings.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Migration path for nixpkgs comments.
+- Migration path for Nixpkgs comments.
 - How to document the `arguments`.
-Should there be some markdown equivalent to `@param` i.e. `# Params`?
+Should there be some markdown equivalent to `@param`, i.e. `# Params`?
 This RFC intentionally leaves this question unanswered, allowing for further discussion and decision-making in the future.

 # Future work
 [Future]: #future-work

 ## Single-line doc-comments

-Single line doc-comment remained unspecified by this rfc.
+Single-line doc-comment remained unspecified by this RFC.
 It might be an option to specify how they behave in the future.

-## Migrate existing nixpkgs comments
+## Migrate existing Nixpkgs comments

-Reformatting existing doc-comments in nixpkgs.
+Reformatting existing doc-comments in Nixpkgs.

 Action points: